avo-hq/docs.avohq.io/docs/2.0/authorization.md

 ### create?

 The `create?` method will prevent the users from creating a resource.
-This will also apply to the `Create new {model}` button on the `Index`, the `Save` button on the `/new` page, and `Create new {model}` button on the association `Show` page.
+That will also apply to the `Create new {model}` button on the `Index`, the `Save` button on the `/new` page, and `Create new {model}` button on the association `Show` page.

 ### new?

 The `new?` method will control whether the users can save the new resource.
-You will also have access to the `record` variable with the form values pre-filled.
+You can also access the `record` variable with the form values pre-filled.

 ### edit?